trqminh/rl-mapless-navigation/README.md

-# rl navigation
+# Mobile Robot Planner with Low-cost Cameras Using Deep Reinforcement Learning

 ## Abstract
 This work attempts to construct pseudo laser findings based on direct depth matrix prediction from a single camera image while still retaining the stable performance of the robot navigation task.
 The depth prediction phase is inherited from [monodepth2](https://github.com/nianticlabs/monodepth2) pre-trained on the KITTI dataset.

-The paper can be found [here](https://www.dropbox.com/s/t2oz0r66fp4ok81/nics20.zip?dl=0&file_subpath=%2Fpapers%2Fp54-tran.pdf).
+The paper can be found [here]().

 ## Demo
 <img src="/misc/demo.gif" class="fit image">